andfoy/pywinpty/README.md

 To compile pywinpty sources, you must have [Cython](https://github.com/cython/cython) and Visual Studio (2013 or later) installed.
 You must also have Winpty's C header and library files available on your include path.

 ## Installation
-To install this library, you can install this library by using conda or pip package managers, as it follows:
+You can install this library by using conda or pip package managers, as it follows:

 Using conda (Recommended):
 ```bash